SuryaChandraArukonda-Draup/Social-Group/README.md

 1. Formulation of program architecture.
 2. done with the app configuration and URL for API requests.
 3. Implemented the document schema.
-4. Implemented addtogroup and removegroup functions.
+4. Implemented queueing mechanisms.

-Currently working on: time delta.
+Currently working on: data dump.

 /Project #The main app folder